TerryHowe/coopernetes/ansible/README.md

    ```

 1. Copy your ssh public key to the targets.
 The `sshable` role will prepare
    a mounted Raspbian disk enabling ssh and copying ssh keys.
+You need to
+   copy your public key into the `sshable` vars so it will be available on
+   the raspberries.

 ## Playbooks